cardiff hotel directory, find business hotels in cardiff here, cardiff travel resources

 Entertain or Relax in style!

-All our bedrooms are individually
+All our bedrooms are individually decorated and furnished to a

 high standard, and equipped with all facilities required by today's